Alex1100/heatchek_inc/README.md

 - [X] Create a calendar component to schedule something minimum one week in the future to have a field specialist
 - [X] Payment info via stripe
 - [X] Create Client DB Tables (Include Brokerage information)
-- [X] Text based authentication to avoid users from
+- [X] Text based authentication to avoid users from remebering passwords and username/emails
+- [X] Need a contact page
+- [X] Basic Landing Page with Company info in footer
+- [X] Schedule with us on top nav
+- [X] Basic Landing Page to find and schedule more jobs
+- [X] Auth to allow customers to activate and deactivate prior listing tour links at will
+- [X] Create form to allow client to select what kind of services they want.
+At the end when we schedule we will need to add stripe payment integration.
+- [X] Add stripe payment integration
+- [ ] Allow management of content and events in portal
+- [ ] Need to be able to complete / mark jobs as completed, ignored, or cancelled
+- [ ] Component to view job details aka (location of house, square footage, expected earnings, etc...)
+- [ ] Add terms of condition to service on the events for each variant of services offered to ensure that brokers and their associates know all photography and work done is property of HeatChek inc.
-- [ ] 45 different event varieties
+- NOTE: 45 different event varieties

- remebering passwords and username/emails
+# Client Application Nice to Have
 - [ ] Create Embedded Signing Ceremony experience with docusign node client
 - [ ] Query docusign after redirect uri is hit to verify if a signature has been provided come out and service the property
-- [ ] Need a contact page
-- [ ] Basic Landing Page with Company info in footer
-- [ ] Schedule with us on top nav
-- [ ] Need to be able to complete / mark jobs as completed, ignored, or cancelled
-- [ ] Component to view job details aka (location of house, square footage, expected earnings, etc...)
-- [ ] Basic Landing Page to find and schedule more jobs
+ - [ ] Nice to have DocuSign integration for scheduling
-- [ ] Auth to allow customers to activate and deactivate prior listing tour links at will
-- [ ] Create form to allow client to select what kind of services they want.
-At the end when we schedule we will need to add docusign and stripe payment integration.
-- [ ] Add stripe payment integration
+ - [ ] Add ACH payment integration via stripe and plaid